Reading time: 9 min.

 Necrosis and tissue damage

 Necrosis happens when blood flow to the skin is cut off.
-The tissue dies and becomes black, leading to significant scarring.
+The skin tissue dies and becomes black, leading to significant scarring.
 Necrosis can occur as a result of infection, or poor wound management.

 Administering too much epinephrine to stem excessive bleeding is known to cause necrosis [5].
 To minimise the risk of necrosis, choose a qualified surgeon operating out of a clinic that meets the highest hygiene standards.
 Ensure they’re using modern surgical methods that won’t cause excessive bleeding.

-Transplant failure and poor growth
+Hair transplant failure and poor hair growth

 Even if all safety standards are adhered to, an unskilled surgeon may lack the expertise required to ensure the follicles are transplanted properly.
 Transplanted hairs failing to take successfully is one of the common outcomes of inadequate training or an inexperienced surgeon.

-Unnatural results
+Unnatural hair transplant results

 Outdated hair transplant techniques

-Hair plugs used to be the industry standard hair restoration method.
+Hair plugs used to be the industry-standard hair restoration method.
 Hair plugs use a punch trumpet to remove large clumps of follicles, which are then transplanted elsewhere on the head.
 This creates an unnatural “doll’s hair” effect.
 The donor area also undergoes significant trauma with this method, increasing the risk of infection and extending recovery time.
 Images like below can make one trypophobic.

 Why do problems occur in hair transplant surgery?

-As Dr May points out:
+As Dr. May points out:

-There are a number of reasons why medical problems may occur.
-In most cases, the issue will simply be down to the inherent risks of any surgery, such as how the patient will respond to the treatment, and how well they recover and heal.
+“There are a number of reasons why medical problems may occur.
+In most cases, the issue will simply be down to the inherent risks of any surgery, such as how the patient will respond to the treatment, and how well they recover and heal.”

-But hair transplants carry fewer medical complications and side effects than other surgeries.
+It should be noted that hair restoration surgery carries fewer medical complications and side effects than other surgeries.
 As a result, part of the problem may be due to the increase of clinics operating at lower standards than they should.
-Increased demand for hair transplants in recent years has led to a number of unlicensed clinics cropping up all over the world, offering cut-rate hair transplants on the black market.
-96.4% of ISHRS members reported that up to a quarter of the hair transplant repairs they performed last year were as a result of previous black market hair transplants.
-[6] That’s why it’s important to find a reputable clinic with an excellent safety record and high success rates.
+Increased demand for hair transplants in recent years has led to a number of unlicensed and illegal clinics cropping up all over the world, offering cut-rate hair transplants on the black market.

-In terms of aesthetic problems, these are invariably due to a lack of expertise on behalf of the surgeon or the clinic team, or poor communication between the clinic and the patient leading to a mismatch of expectations and results [4].
+In terms of aesthetic problems, these are invariably due to a lack of expertise on behalf of the hair transplant surgeon or the clinic team, or poor communication between the clinic and the patient leading to a mismatch of expectations and results [4].

 Turkey hair transplants gone wrong

-But Turkey is also home to dozens of clinics that use unlicensed surgeons and poor safety practices.
+However, Turkey is also home to dozens of clinics that use unlicensed surgeons and poor safety practices.
 A 2021 survey found that 100% of complications reported by BAAPS patients occurred in Turkish clinics [7].
 And with doctors claiming that taxi drivers are drafted in to perform hair transplant surgery, it’s no surprise that certain Turkish clinics are responsible for many hair transplants that have gone wrong [8].

 This patient was quoted 5,000 hair grafts — despite the fact nobody at the clinic had seen a photo of him.
 The hair transplant wasn’t performed by a doctor (which is illegal in Turkey) and they overharvested follicles from the donor area.
 They didn’t use enough anaesthesia to numb the scalp during the procedure — resulting in a painful, unsuccessful hair transplant [9].